JUGG097/folium-choropleth-map/README.md

-# folium-chloropleth-map
+# folium-choropleth-map
-This repository was created to share my code and insight on how to generate a Chloropleth map using Folium.
+This repository was created to share my code and insight on how to generate a Choropleth map using Folium.